rancher/rancher.github.io/os/cloud-config/index.md

       nameservers:
         - 8.8.8.8
         - 8.8.4.4
 ```

 **DNS**

-In the DNS section, you can set the `nameserver`, and `search`, which directly map to the fields of the same name in `/etc/resolv.conf`.
+In the DNS section, you can set the `nameservers`, and `search`, which directly map to the fields of the same name in `/etc/resolv.conf`.

 **Interfaces**